Skip to main content

 Single cell seq Bootcamp

-This training series is for trainees who do not have extensive experience working with single cell sequencing datasets.
-Given the limited space in this workshop, to send trainees to the bootcamp labs must either have their own scSeq dataset, or have samples that have been submitted to the GRC.
-We anticipate offering this training opportunity again in the future.
-This bootcamp will be offered as a series of four full-day workshops (one day/week for four weeks) with an anticipated start in July 2022.
+This training series is for trainees or faculty who do not have extensive experience working with single cell sequencing datasets.
+This bootcamp is offered as a series of four full-day workshops (one day/week for four weeks).

 • Working with R